 - Medicare Compliance and the False Claims Act

-I would urge employers to read and experience each of those similar course descriptions and titles to determine which is best suited to the particular department work exposures, though each title here will support the work of safety and HR personnel.
+I would urge employers to read OSHA required training checklists and experience each of those similar course descriptions and titles to determine which is best suited to the particular department employee exposures, though each title here will support occupational safety and HR (human resource) personnel.

-Without firsthand knowledge of specific equipment, working environments, and exact job responsibilities, I’d wager that this training regimen is about 85-90% accurate against training need.
+Without firsthand knowledge of specific equipment, working environments, and exact job responsibilities, I’d wager that this OSHA standard training regimen is about 85-90% accurate against workplace safety training.
 You’ll also notice duplicate recommendations for courses in our healthcare training suite and our general OSHA series.

 The expensive phenomenon of injuries and illnesses associated long-term care workers is such a widespread issue that—aside from focused enforcement—OSHA has a dedicated webpage that is actually helpful for employers seeking direction on where to focus.

-Many facilities aspire to earn accreditation by The Joint Commission, which, at a minimum, requires compliance with OSHA safety laws and standards.
+Many facilities aspire to earn accreditation by The Joint Commission, which, at a minimum, requires Federal OSHA compliance with workplace safety laws and standards.

-If you’re looking for information to help tell the story of compliance to leadership, you might also consider calculating injury & illness rates for your organization by department and compare to industry averages, doing a 3-year look back to the present.
-This is also a great way to identify and prioritize training needs.
+If you’re looking for information to help tell the story of Federal OSHA compliance to leadership, you might also consider calculating injury & illness rates for your organization by department and compare to industry averages, doing a 3-year look back to the present.
+This is also a great way to identify and prioritize OSHA standard training requirements.